sumeet9shah/network-security-labs/labs/02-nmap-wireshark-http-analysis/README.md

 ---

+## Scenario

+In this lab, I simulated an attacker on the same local network as a vulnerable web application (DVWA) to analyze how unencrypted HTTP traffic can expose sensitive data.

 ## Objective

 To capture and analyze HTTP traffic using Wireshark in order to understand how web communication works, identify sensitive data exposure, and reconstruct full sessions.